delicious-ai/price-net/README.md

-# Learning to Attribute Products to Price Tags in Retail Shelf Images
+# Learning to Attribute Products to Prices in Retail Shelf Images

-This is the official implementation of "Learning to Attribute Products to Price Tags in Retail Shelf Images", which proposes the first learnable system for end-to-end retail price attribution.
+This is the official implementation of "Learning to Attribute Products to Prices in Retail Shelf Images", which proposes the first learnable system for end-to-end retail price attribution.

 ## Getting Started